Our objectives

 In September 2023, the MPC voted to reduce the stock of UK government bonds held in the Asset Purchase Facility for monetary policy purposes by £100 billion over the next twelve months, comprising both maturing gilts and gilt sales, to a total of £658 billion.
 Details of the auction approach have been set out in a Market Notice, and the operational schedule has been made available on our website.

-When in operation, gilt purchases and sales are undertaken via auctions which work in the following way:
+When in operation, gilt purchases and sales are done via auctions that work in the following way:

 - Direct participation in our auctions is open to firms that are Gilt-Edged Market Makers (GEMMs), who may act on their own behalf or for their clients.